Mati5241/library-back/README.md

 5. The API will be accessible at [http://localhost:3001](http://localhost:3001)

-## Middleware

-- **verifyUserJWT**: Verify JWT token for regular user authentication.
-- **verifyAdminJWT**: Verify JWT token for administrator authentication.

-## Database Models

-- **User**: Model for regular user registration and authentication.
-- **Admin**: Model for administrator registration and authentication.
-- **Book**: Model for book-related operations.

 ## Technologies Used

 - Node.js
 - Express.js
 - MySQL (or your preferred relational database)
 - JWT for authentication

-## Notes

-- Regular users and administrators have separate authentication endpoints.
-- Regular users cannot perform administrator actions, and vice versa.
-- Books that are borrowed cannot be borrowed again until returned.
-- Feel free to choose your preferred backend technology, database, and additional libraries for this implementation.

-## License

-This project is licensed under the [MIT License](LICENSE).